 - Add the tomatoes and the piece of white onion to a small pot of boiling water.
 Boil until soft then place the tomatoes and onion in a blender or food processor.

-- Add celery, Dijon mustard, ¼ teaspoon of garlic powder, ½ teaspoon of chicken bouillon, tomato sauce, 2 cups of water, salt and pepper to taste, and 1-2 chipotle peppers in adobo sauce (depending on your spiciness preference).
+- Add celery, Dijon mustard, ¼ teaspoon of garlic powder, tomato sauce, 1 cup of water, 1 cup of chicken broth, salt and pepper to taste, and 1-2 chipotle peppers in adobo sauce (depending on your spice preference).

 - Blend all the ingredients together until completely smooth.